eytancanzini/eytancanzini.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD candidate in Control at the University of Sheffield and a Research Scientist at Airbus Robotics.
-I obtained a Masters of Engineering (1st Class Honours, 4.0GPA) in Aerospace Engineering with a Year in Industry, where I worked as an Automation Engineer and Robotics deployment specialist.
+I obtained a Masters of Engineering (1st Class Honours, 4.0 GPA) in Aerospace Engineering with a Year in Industry, where I worked as an Automation Engineer and Robotics deployment specialist.
 {style="text-align: justify;"}

 My current research is focused around using learning-based methods for planning and control, with applications in manufacturing systems for aerospace.
 I am interested in applications involving control theory, game theory and reinforcement learning to build autonomous agents that can make decisions in uncertain environments.